JSFoundation/TAC/Applications/arc.md

 ---

 This is getting a lot of finicky configuration work done very quickly.
 Initial creates of an entire stack can take a few minutes but subsequent deployments are in seconds with zero downtime.
 Isolation of the runtime infrastructure between `staging` and `production` makes deployment trivially automatable and worry free.
+Everything can be run offline for authortime speed.
 The architecture is safely revisioned in `.arc` and easily reproduced which can be helpful for deploying across availability zones or even for just spinning up a disposable demo version of an app.
 The `.arc` format itself is extremely terse, self documenting while remaining totally vendor neutral.

 ## Current Governance and Contribution Policy